janshimy/Personalized-Clothing-Products-Recommendation/README.md

-# MyTorch
+# Age Prediction
-In this library, we implement all of Multilayer Perceptron (ANN), Convolutional Neural Network, and RNN.
-All using just numpy library.
-Implementing this architectures by mimicing the PyTorch helps understand the logic behind the widely used neural network architectures and hence enabling to build any customized deep learning solution that is well-suited to the problem.
+In this project, we implement a deep learning solution on age prediction task with facial image.
+The solution is based on Reksidual Network(ResNet34) structure.
+The input to the model is facial image and estimates the age of the person in the image.